Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Table: Example Calibration Record

-You can record the offset and use it to adjust future readings.
+Write down the offset and use it to correct future readings.
 If your device supports it, enter the offset directly.
-If not, add or subtract the offset from each reading you take.
+If not, apply the offset by simple math every time you read the display.

 Reading and Interpreting 75% RH Results

-After you finish the waiting period for the salt method, you need to check your hygrometer reading.
+After the waiting period, check your hygrometer reading while the jar is still sealed.
 The goal is to see how close your device gets to 75% relative humidity.
-Saturated salt paste in a sealed jar creates a stable reference point at 75% RH, especially at room temperature between 20°C and 25°C.
+Saturated salt paste in a sealed jar gives a stable reference point at 75% RH, especially at typical room temperatures.

 Offset = Target Value − Actual Reading